 If you are concerned that a major incident or fault is posing a risk to life or property, call 000 now.

-For minor faults and outages in your area, you'll need to contact your energy distributor.
-They’re responsible for the supply of energy – that is, the poles and wires, gas pipes, and connections to your home.
+If there's an electrical fault or outage in your area, you'll need to contact your energy distributor.
+They’re responsible for the supply of energy to your property – that is, the poles and wires, gas pipes, and connections.

 If you don't have a bill handy, use our search tool below to find your distributor.